standing on the shoulders of giants

 At the same time, Michael Faraday, one of the most influential scientists in history, was credited with inventing the first electric motor.
 Following Oersted’s discovery of electromagnetism, Faraday constructed two devices to produce an electromagnetic rotation.
 Faraday’s inventions and discoveries of electromagnetic induction and the laws of electrolysis have paved the way for inventions such as the modern electric motor, electric generators and transformers as we know them today.

 By summarizing and amalgamating the findings of Coulomb, Oersted, Ampère and Faraday, a scientist named James Clerk Maxwell produced four equations that are used today as the basis of electromagnetic theory.
 He showed that electricity flows through many metals due to the movement of electrons amongst the atoms of the metal.
 The movement of these electrons produces a magnetic field, the strength of which depends on the number of moving electrons.

 These studies and findings have made possible the design and manufacture of the systems that underpin modern life.
 However, despite the accelerated global development of the past century, the technology in use based on these findings has not fundamentally changed since the invention of the transformer by William Stanley in 1885.

 This lack of cardinal development means that today’s power systems would not be able to cope with the increasing global energy requirements without further increasing greenhouse gas emissions.

-Therefore, based on these fundamentals of physics, theory from several academic streams, and using the principles of Artificial Intelligence and network optimisation, The Faraday Exchanger was designed to eventually replace existing technology and provide a resolution to the world’s global energy problem.
+Therefore, based on these fundamentals of physics, theory from several academic streams, and using the principles of Artificial Intelligence and network optimisation, The Faraday Grid was designed to eventually replace existing technology and provide a resolution to the world’s global energy problem.